Smoothed Online Learning for Prediction in Piecewise Affine Systems: Analysis

 \subsection{Mode Prediction}

 \iftoggle{icml}{In this section, we address the second source of error, mode misclassification.
-The primary challenge is that directional smoothness, as opposed to independent data, may be insufficiently strong to guarantee that a generically learned classifier $\ghat_\tau$ at each epoch $\tau$ generalizes well to unseen data in the next epoch.
-To ensure such generalization, we take inspiration from online learning and stabilize our algorithm across epochs by modifying the classifier $\ghat_\tau$. }{ As mentioned earlier, there are two sources of regret; (1) misspecification of the parameters defining the linear functions on each mode and (2) error in estimating the modes $i_t$.
+The primary challenge is that directional smoothness, as opposed to independent data, is insufficiently strong to guarantee that $\ghat_\tau$ generalizes well to unseen data in epoch $\tau + 1$.
+We take inspiration from online learning and stabilize our algorithm across epochs by modifying the classifier $\ghat_\tau$. }{ As mentioned earlier, there are two sources of regret; (1) misspecification of the parameters defining the linear functions on each mode and (2) error in estimating the modes $i_t$.
 The previous section described how we control this first source, while this section addresses the second source. \Cref{alg:master} proceeds in epochs, which allows us to apply our parameter recovery results per-epoch, thereby ensuring that, when we correctly classify our modes, we are incurring low regret.
 The primary challenge is that directional smoothness, as opposed to independence, is insufficiently strong an assumption to guarantee that a learned classifier $\ghat_\tau$ at each epoch $\tau$ generalizes well to unseen data in the next epoch.
 In order to ensure such generalization, we take inspiration from online learning and enforce stability of our algorithm across epochs by modifying the classifier $\ghat_\tau$.

-} There are two problems to solve before we can ensure good performance of our online classifier.
+} There are two challenges in ensuring good performance of our online classifier.
 First, the dynamics described in \eqref{eq:setup} are only identifiable up to a permutation of the labels.
-Thus, in order to enforce stability across epochs, we need to ensure that we label the same modes in the same way.
-This task is made more difficult by the fact that different modes may be combined or split up across different epochs due to the black box nature of $\ermoracle$.
-We solve this by appealing to a subroutine, $\reorder$, described in \Cref{alg:reorder} in \Cref{sec:onlinelearning}, which combines modes that are both sufficiently large and have sufficiently similar parameters and then relabels the modes so that similar nominal clusters persist accross epochs.
+Thus, in order to enforce stability across epochs, we need to enforce consistency of labelling accross epochs.
+This task is made more difficult by the fact that different modes may be combined or split up across epochs due to the black box nature of $\ermoracle$.
+We solve this by appealing to a subroutine, $\reorder$, described in \Cref{alg:reorder} in \Cref{sec:onlinelearning}, which combines modes that are sufficiently large and have sufficiently similar parameters and then relabels the modes so that similar nominal clusters persist accross epochs.